Lajos Pusztai, MD, D.Phil

 Member, BCRF Scientific Advisory Board

-In 2012-2013, Dr. Pusztai will lead a new study in collaboration with Dr. David Rimm at Yale that utilizes new sequencing technologies to study if different regions of a single cancer or different metastatic sites in the same patient contain genetically different cancer cells.
-Drs.
-Pusztai and Rimm will analyze DNA from HER2 positive (HER2+) breast cancers that were obtained from biopsies from patients who participated in the international randomized clinical trial NeoALTTO.
-This clinical trial tested the anticancer activity of lapatinib (Tykerb®) and trastuzumab (Herceptin®) or the combination of both of these drugs as preoperative treatment given together with paclitaxel chemotherapy for early stage (Stage I-III) breast cancers.
-Biopsies of the cancer were taken before any therapy and also during the second week of therapy and at the time of the surgery to samples cancer that may have survived treatment.
-The purpose of this BCRF-funded research is to identify mutations in genes that could predict who will benefit from these drugs and to identify what mechanisms lead to resistance to these therapies.
+In a separate project, Dr. Pusztai will collaborate with Dr. David Rimm at Yale in a project that utilizes new sequencing technologies to study if different regions of a single cancer or different metastatic sites in the same patient contain genetically different cancer cells.
+This project is the continuation of two studies related to targeted therapy in breast cancer.
+The first study analyzes DNA from HER2-positive (HER2+) breast cancers that were obtained from cancer biopsies from patients who participated in the randomized clinical trial NeoALTTO.
+This clinical trial tested the anticancer activity of lapatinib and trastuzumab or the combination of both of these drugs as preoperative treatment given together with paclitaxel chemotherapy for early stage (stage I to III) breast cancers.
+Biopsies of the cancer were taken before any therapy and at the time of the surgery to sample cancer cells that were not eliminated by the therapy.
+The purpose this study is to identify mutations in genes that could predict who will benefit from these drugs and to identify what mechanisms lead to resistance to these therapies.